-- [1] -6, but the explanation is incorrect or missing. - [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect procedure. - (26) [2] 69, and correct work is shown. - [1] Appropriate work is shown, but one computational error or rounding error is made.
+- [1] One conceptual error is made. - [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect procedure. - (26) [2] A correct graph is drawn. - [1] Appropriate work is shown, but one graphing error is made.